NatalieJClark/music-web-app-html/README.md

 I used this project to:
 - [x] Consolidate HTML structure knowledge
-- [x] Consolidate knoledge of testing for HTML content
+- [x] Consolidate knnoledge of testing for HTML content
 - [x] Learn how to use templates to return dynamic HTML
+- [x] Learn how to use links to send GET requests
+- [x] Learn how to test links